Mayank1909/youtubeClone/README.md

  - Also we can save the previous results based on the search the user has typed So that there is no extra API call , for that another search slice is made using redux to store the cache search.

  ## Comments
  -Although youtube does not uses nth-level commenting but I have used Nth-level commenting just like reddit has -In that concept of nth-commnets we use recursion to display the replies as at the end of the days replies are nothing but comments.

 ## building live chat

+  To build the live chat thing we need are :
+    -Get the data live
+    -Update the data
+   HOW ?
+    -Web socket(trading apps) very fast like zerodha -API polling(Gmail) -- here we set an interval to call the API after a certain amount of time there will be an API polling like in - cricbuzz when we are in the website and page refershes after every 25 secs so thats the interval that has been set.